North West of England - National FP Recruitment

 Interviews - Foundation Programme

-The North West of England School will not be conducting Foundation Programme interviews for any part of the local matching process, including any subsequent matching processes relating to reserve list allocations.
+The North West of England School will not be conducting Foundation Programme interviews for any part of the local matching process, including any subsequent matching processes relating to allocations.
 However, applicants should note that all trusts will carry out pre-employment checks before any offer of employment can be made and this may require attendance in person.

 Local matching process and FP Offers